 Another easy way to update your kitchen is to replace your kitchen countertops.
 Your countertops take a beating over the years.
 They are where your meals are prepared, where school projects are often built, where purses, wallets, mail, odds and ends usually end up.
 Scratches, dings, blemishes all add up over time.
-The cost of this renovation depends on the type of material you decide on, from tile to granite and everything in between.
+With so many different countertop options to choose from it can be overwhelming finding the perfect material.
+However, you should choose a material that’s able to withstand high traffic environments and goes well with the rest of your kitchen, such as your appliances, floor and wall color The cost of this renovation depends on the type of material you decide on, from tile to granite and everything in between.

 Don’t forget about your floors.
 Kitchens have some of the highest traffic than any other room in your home and tend to get the dirtiest the fastest.
 Years of foot traffic, scratches, spills, and scrubbing wear down the finish of your floors, no matter the surface.
 After a while, even the cleanest kitchen floor can look dingy and old.
 Putting in new flooring is a little more involved than painting your walls, but it is just as rewarding.
 Costs vary with the type of material and the amount needed, but generally, replacing your kitchen flooring is considered a budget-friendly way to renovate your kitchen.

 Add space and function to your kitchen with a kitchen island.
 Kitchen islands have become more popular over the years with lots of options.
 There are two basic types of islands, floating and attached.

 Attached islands are typically an extension of your current kitchen countertops and are a good way to add seating in a small space.
 For very small kitchens, the island can become the kitchen table that you always wanted but never had room to have.